World leaders pledge climate cooperation despite other rifts

 “To protect the environment is to protect productivity, and to boost the environment is to boost productivity.
 It's as simple as that,” Xi said.

-Putin and his government have been irate over Biden's characterization of him as a “killer" for Russia's aggressive moves against its opponents, and he is under pressure this week over the declining health of jailed opposition figure Alexei Navalny.
+Putin and his Government have been irate over Biden's characterisation of him as a “killer” for Russia's aggressive moves against its opponents, and he is under pressure this week over the declining health of jailed Opposition figure Alexei Navalny.
 But he made no mention of those disputes in his own climate remarks.

-“Russia is genuinely interested in galvanizing international cooperation so as to look further for effective solutions to climate change as well as to all other vital challenges," Putin said.
-Russia by some measures is the world's fourth-biggest emitter of climate-damaging fossil fuel fumes.

-Climate efforts in recent years have proved a forum where even rival world leaders want to be seen as putting aside disputes to serve as international statesmen and women, even though the cumulative output of fossil fuel emissions is still hurtling the Earth toward disastrous temperature rises.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login